 2. Gain work experience

-A fair amount of employers mentioned that work experience or volunteer work, especially while still in school, is an effective way to improve their employment prospects and learning valuable skills.
-Many employers said work experience would allow young people to: correctly learn and get a first-hand perspective for workplace expectations; gain practical skills and insights into the duties associated with specific occupations; and demonstrate their commitment to current and future employers.
+A fair amount of employers mentioned that work experience or volunteer work, especially while still in school, is an effective way to improve their employment prospects and learn valuable skills.
+Many employers said work experience would allow young people to correctly learn and get a first-hand perspective for workplace expectations, gain practical skills and insights into the duties associated with specific occupations and demonstrate their commitment to current and future employers.

 3. Show responsibility and reliability

-Numerous employers mentioned that young people needed to be more responsible and reliable when it came to their behavior and approach to their job.
-Some employers emphasized the following: young professionals need to remain working with a business for an acceptable period of time; turn up to shifts; be punctual; and show respect to colleagues and customers.
+Numerous employers mentioned that young people needed to be more responsible and reliable when it came to their behavior and approach to their jobs.
+Some employers emphasized the following: young professionals need to remain working with a business for an acceptable period of time, turn up to shifts, be punctual and show respect to colleagues and customers.

 4. Improve presentation

-More than a tenth of employers interviewed said that Australian youths need to invest more effort and care with their presentation.
+More than a tenth of employers interviewed said that Australian youth needs to invest more effort and care with their presentation.
 Many employers referred specifically to the presentation of applicants at interviews and when they were handing in resumes.
-Two things noted by employers as something they disliked about their presentation: Australian youths often dressed inappropriately for work and their tattoos, piercings, jewelry and untidy hair.
+Two things noted by employers as something they disliked about their presentation: Australian youth often dressed inappropriately for work (i.e. tattoos, piercings, jewelry and untidy hair).